maxh/maxheinritz.com/_posts/2025-05-11-impact-arenas.md

 Steinberger made a deliberate arena choice based on his analysis of future importance.
 Combined with his natural talents, this strategic positioning has placed him, now in his mid-20s, at the forefront of what may become this generation's defining impact arena.

 The downside of emerging arena selection, of course, is prediction risk.
 These spaces are inherently difficult to identify in advance.
-Choose poorly, and like Toyota's massive investment in hydrogen vehicles while the market pivoted decisively toward electric, you might perfect your craft in a space that never achieves the relevance you anticipated.
+Choose poorly, and like Toyota's massive investment in hydrogen vehicles while the market pivoted decisively toward electric, you might be an expert in a space that never achieves the relevance you anticipated.

+At first glance, the emerging arena strategy may seem more risky.
+The "safe" bet appears to be entering a mature arena.
+But it's not so simple.
+The risk cuts both ways.
+The mature arena may fade in prominence.
+You might never escape the grind of internal competition.

 ## Research as arena discovery

-Academia, startups, and corporate R&D function as mechanisms for discovering new impact arenas through systematic exploration.
+Startups, venture capital, and academia function as institutions for discovering new impact arenas through systematic exploration.

 Artificial intelligence began as a niche field within computer science.
 Over decades, it has evolved into perhaps the most consequential impact arena of our time, reshaping everything.
 Early researchers like Geoffrey Hinton and Yann LeCun positioned themselves as central players not just by advancing the field, but by actually defining the shape and boundaries of the arena itself.

 Similarly, the search for startup product-market fit represents a form of economic frontier research.
 Secular trends like internet adoption, mobile computing, and cloud infrastructure created fertile conditions for entrepreneurs to discover entirely new problem spaces or revolutionary approaches to existing challenges.

-Those who excel at research aren't just answering established questions – they're mapping the terrain of possible future impact arenas.
+Innovation, novel ideas -- these are the precursors to new impact arenas.
 To most effectively decide which game to play, think like a researcher at the edge of what's known and what's possible.

 ## The game of life

 The landscape of impact arenas will transform dramatically in a world where AGI can perform most human cognitive labor.
 Long-standing arenas from translation to medicine to entertainment will be revolutionized faster than we can adapt.
+In such a world, selecting the right arenas becomes much more important than gaining mastery in any one.
+What is the value of expertise when artificial agents can do it all?

 One response is to treat impact pursuit as literally a game – something to engage with seriously and skillfully, but without completely identifying your worth with the outcome.
 A passage from Elena Ferrante's Neapolitan Quartet reminds us of this possibility.
 The narrator, after achieving professional success, visits a childhood friend and experiences an epiphany:

 >I understood that I had arrived there full of pride and realized that—in good faith, certainly, with affection—I had made that whole journey mainly to show her what she had lost and what I had won.
 But she had known from the moment I appeared, and now, risking tensions with her workmates, and fines, she was explaining to me that I had won nothing, that in the world there is nothing to win, that her life was full of varied and foolish adventures as much as mine, and that time simply slipped away without any meaning, and it was good just to see each other every so often to hear the mad sound of the brain of one echo in the mad sound of the brain of the other.